A Tutorial on Thompson Sampling: Active Learning with Neural Networks

 In our application of the ensemble sampling algorithm we have described, to facilitate gradient flow, we use leaky rectified linear units of the form $\max(0.01x, x)$ during training, though the target neural network is made up of regular rectified linear units as indicated above.
 In our simulations, each update was carried out with 5 stochastic gradient steps, with a learning rate of $10^{-3}$ and a minibatch size of 64.

 Figure \ref{fig:neural-net} illustrates the performance of several learning algorithms with an underlying neural network.
 Figure \ref{fig:nn-fixed} demonstrates the performance of an $\epsilon$-greedy strategy across various levels of $\epsilon$.
 We find that we are able to improve performance with an annealing schedule $\epsilon=\frac{k}{k+t}$ (Figure \ref{fig:nn-anneal}).
 However, we find that an ensemble sampling strategy outperforms even the best tuned $\epsilon$-schedules (Figure \ref{fig:nn-ensemble}).
 Further, we see that ensemble sampling strategy can perform well with remarkably few members of this ensemble.
-Ensemble sampling with fewer members leads to a greedier strategy, which can perform better for shorter horizons, but is prone to premature and suboptimal convergence compared to true Thompson sampling \cite{LuVR2017}.
+Ensemble sampling with fewer members leads to a greedier strategy, which can perform better for shorter horizons, but is prone to premature and suboptimal convergence compared to true TS \citep{LuVR2017}.
 In this problem, using an ensemble of as few as 30 members provides very good performance.

-\subsection{Reinforcement Learning in Markov Decision Processes}
+\section{Reinforcement Learning in Markov Decision Processes}

-Reinforcement learning (RL) extends upon the contextual online decision problems covered in Section \ref{se:constraints} to allow for delayed feedback and long term consequences \cite{sutton1998reinforcement, littman2015reinforcement}.
-Concretely (using the notation of Section \ref{se:constraints}) the response $y_t$ to the action $x_t$ depends on a context $z_t$; but we no longer assume that the evolution of the context $z_{t+1}$ is independent of the action $x_t$.
-As such, the action $x_t$ may affect not only the reward $r(y_t)$ but also, through the effect upon the context $z_{t+1}$, the rewards earned in future timesteps $\left\{r(y_{t'})\right\}_{t' > t}$.
-As a motivating example, consider a problem of sequentially recommending products $x_t$ where the customer response $y_t$ is informed not only by the quality of the product, but also the history of past recommendations.
-The evolution of the context $z_{t+1}$--which captures relevant information about the current customer available at time $t+1$--is then directly affected by the customer response $y_t$; if a customer watched `The Godfather' and loved it, then chances are probably higher they may enjoy `The Godfather 2'.
+Reinforcement learning (RL) extends upon contextual online decision problems to allow for delayed feedback and long term consequences \citep{sutton1998reinforcement, littman2015reinforcement}.
+Concretely (using the notation of Section \ref{se:constraints}) the response $y_t$ to the action $x_t$ depends on a context $z_t$; but we no longer assume that the evolution of the context $z_{t+1}$ is independent of $y_t$.
+As such, the action $x_t$ may affect not only the reward $r(y_t)$ but also, through the effect upon the context $z_{t+1}$ the rewards of future periods $\left(r(y_{t'})\right)_{t' > t}$.
+As a motivating example, consider a problem of sequential product recommendations $x_t$ where the customer response $y_t$ is influenced not only by the quality of the product, but also the history of past recommendations.
+The evolution of the context $z_{t+1}$ is then directly affected by the customer response $y_t$; if a customer watched `The Godfather' and loved it, then chances are probably higher they may enjoy `The Godfather 2.'